Gretchen Cryer: Career

 Cryer and Ford's most notable success was I'm Getting My Act Together and Taking It on the Road (1978), based on Cryer's life experiences.
 She not only co-wrote the piece, but performed in it as well.
-Despite being lambasted by the critics, the show began to find an audience via word-of-mouth, and producer Joseph Papp moved it from his Public Theater in lower Manhattan to the Circle in the Square Downtown, where it ran from 12/14/1978 to 3/15/1981.
-Cryer and Ford's latest musical, Einstein and the Roosevelts, premiered at DePauw University in October 2008.
+Despite a cool reception from the critics, the show began to find an audience via word-of-mouth, and producer Joseph Papp moved it from his Public Theater in lower Manhattan to the Circle in the Square Theatre. where it ran from 12/14/1978 to 3/15/1981.
+The musical earned a Grammy nomination for the album, and traveled to locations around the world, performing for a year in Los Angeles and a year in Chicago, where it won the Joseph Jefferson Award, known as the Jeff Award for Best Musical in 1980.

+Cryer and Ford's collaboration continued on other works.
+The musical Einstein and the Roosevelts premiered at DePauw University in October 2008.

 Cryer appeared in the 1987 film Hiding Out as the aunt of her real-life son, Jon Cryer.

 Cryer's additional work as a performer included roles on Broadway in Little Me (1962), 110 in the Shade (1963) and 1776 (1969).
 Recently, she appeared in two episodes of the Broadway Podcast Network's anthology Around the Sun audio drama (written by Brad Forenza) as part of 2024's Season 4: Artists Within'––a metaphysical odyssey set amid the cosmos that features writer-performers in leading roles.